- Low cost booklets for this tour can be found at the BOOKLETS page.

 Another tactic to clean the water was to simply rake it so the organic matter was removed.

 These reservoirs of the Ashley area get deep very quickly so there is a bit of a danger.
 In this area in 1910 the Water Works put up a thousand feet of pipe rail fencing to increase safety.
 These were maintained through the years – for instance they were painted in 1932 – but they are now gone.

 stop 13 – Ashley Cut-Off

-The Ashley Cut-Off and the Wright Cut-Off were formed in 1897 to allow water to carry less sediment.
+The Ashley Cut-Off (LOCATION) and the Wright Cut-Off were formed in 1897 to allow water to carry less sediment.
+Also the roads were widened the previous year to allow for better vehicle travel and this causeway system allow for a route around the ponds.
 Water still flows between these bodies of water but at a much slower rate.
 It had been found previously that the water was too murky.

 In 1897 there was finally a buy out of many of the homes.
 The Bray – Drew – Jacques – Ives – Brown homes were bought.